aearl16/aearl16.github.io/index.md

 ## About Me

 Hi, my name is Aaron Earl and I am a senior at Western Oregon university.
 Currently I am majoring in Computer Science and am working on a minor in Entreprenuership.
 I plan to graduate in Fall 2018 or spring 2019 depending on scheduling.
 I am super exceited to be graduating soon and can't wait to get started on some amazing projects.
-For more information visit my [LinkedIn Page](https://www.linkedin.com/in/aaron-earl-0ab12746/).
+For more information about me visit my [LinkedIn Page](https://www.linkedin.com/in/aaron-earl-0ab12746/).

 ## CS 461 Senior Project: OpenBoard

 OpenBoard is a free command line based scrum board server application that is free and lightweight.
 It is primarily intended for folks working in DevOps or Linux Administration that still need access to a scrum board.
 There aren't many free options available for Agile workflows, and programs like Jira can only be accessed through the web.
 The application will also provide future functionality for a graphical client interface that will present a board and backlog similar to other applications.

-    **Disclaimer:** OpenBoard is my senior project and cannot be treated like FOSS software (at least until I graduate).
+    Disclaimer: OpenBoard is my senior project and cannot be treated like FOSS software (at least until I graduate).
 Thank You!

 ## OpenBoard Information